 where each project is distinct from other projects by

-the area it covers, by the target plants, or by its time period.
+the area it covers, by the target plant(s), or by

 A project is represented in the database